Over 60% of falls happen at home. It’s a high statistic that can be prevented with some simple changes.

 These new lightbulbs have a motion sensor built in, so it will turn on automatically when it senses motion.

-- SMART MOTION SENSOR: The motion detector works like a small electronic eyes that detect infrared waves—heat waves that radiate from moving objects....
+- IR INFRARED MOTION SENSOR: PIR infrared motion sensor is in the top of bulb,the motion detector works like a small electronic eyes that detect...

 - EXCELLENT FEATURES: Super bright, gives off 1000 lumen, 85% energy saving, 12W LED replace 100W halogen bulb.

 - WHERE TO PUT THEM? :For best effectiveness, position a motion sensor light to cover the walks leading to your front and back doors and the driveway,...

 Best place to install: Try installing it in the bathroom or in a hallway lamp.
 Placing a motion sensor bulb in your bedroom may not be good since it may turn on if you move around in your sleep.

 These changes may seem too simple to make a difference.
 But when you hear the reasons why people fall in their homes, it’s usually because of simple things that could have been prevented.

 Sometimes it’s as simple as buying a second cane and keeping it at the bedside. (see recommended canes for balance) Other times it’s as simple as turning on a light if you need to use the bathroom at night.